GrumpyGus/eStoreProject/README.md

 eStoreProject
 =============
 An online shopping application made for a school project.
-Uses ASP.NET 5 and some React.JS components.
+Uses ASP.NET Core and some React.JS components.

 Example Screenshots
 ===================